renaissance-publishing/renaissance/content/chapters/20-races.md

 The Cave-Eyes trait is very common, as are *day-wraps*.

-Since the secrets of the Ground-Explorer Dwarves are left up to your GM, you should consult with them before deciding to play one; they may leave it up to you to describe the culture that your character is from, they might have plans for the Ground-Explorers that you will need to account for, or they may not allow you to play a Ground-Explorer at all.
+Since the secrets of the Deep-Explorer Dwarves are left up to your GM, you should consult with them before deciding to play one; they may leave it up to you to describe the culture that your character is from, they might have plans for the Deep-Explorers that you will need to account for, or they may not allow you to play a Deep-Explorer at all.

 ### Gnomes